Melbourne High School (Melbourne, Florida): History

-In 1948, the old Eau Gallie High School on Pineapple Avenue closed.
+In 1948, Eau Gallie High School on Pineapple Avenue closed.
 Their former students were bused to Melbourne High.

 Rotary International chartered their first Interact service club ever with 23 students at the school in 1960.

 In about 1953, Zora Neale Hurston staged the school's first integrated concert, though the school had not yet been integrated itself.
+She also served as a substitute teacher around this time.
 The school experienced race riots during the period of integration from 1969 to 1976.